Sjord/Sjord.github.io/_posts/2017-01-03-checking-passwords-against-a-dictionary-in-asp-net-mvc.md

 ## Adding a password validator

+When a user chooses a password, we want to check it against the list and reject it if it is in there.
+To do this, we need some code that validates the password when the user registers.
-We create a new class [CheckPasswordDictionary](https://github.com/Sjord/CheckPasswordDictionary/blob/master/src/CheckPasswordDictionary/CheckPasswordDictionary.cs) that implements `IPasswordValidator<ApplicationUser>` and register it in [Startup.cs](https://github.com/Sjord/CheckPasswordDictionary/blob/master/src/CheckPasswordDictionary/Startup.cs#L55) like this:
+We create a new class [`CheckPasswordDictionary`](https://github.com/Sjord/CheckPasswordDictionary/blob/master/src/CheckPasswordDictionary/CheckPasswordDictionary.cs) that implements `IPasswordValidator<ApplicationUser>` and register it in [`Startup.cs`](https://github.com/Sjord/CheckPasswordDictionary/blob/master/src/CheckPasswordDictionary/Startup.cs#L55) like this:

     services.AddScoped<IPasswordValidator<ApplicationUser>, CheckPasswordDictionary>();